_022_BinaryTree.java Documentation#

 5. Important Notes and Considerations#

-• Error Handling: The code lacks robust error handling.
-Adding checks for null inputs and invalid levels would improve its reliability.
+• Error Handling: The code lacks robust error handling (e.g., checking for null inputs).

 This documentation was automatically generated from the source code.